AmitKumarDas/Decisions/blogs/oep/maya_ops.md

           SetLabel("openebs.io/version", TargetVersion)
 ```

-### UseCase -- UpgradeRecipe - Drop 3
+### UseCase -- UpgradeRecipe & More Custom Resources - Drop 3
+#### More Custom Resources
+- Upgrade will take help of some custom resources to perform upgrade
+- These custom resources will have individual controllers
+  - e.g. CStorPoolUpgrade, CStorVolumeUpgrade, JivaVolumeUpgrade, etc
+- These controllers will make use of appropriate UpgradeRecipe to perform upgrade
 - Since MayaLang is a low level construct, there will be a need to create abstractions around it
-- Some examples of these abstractions can be `UpgradeRecipe`, `ExperimentRecipe`, etc
+- One such abstraction can be `UpgradeRecipe`
+- UpgradeRecipe makes use of MayaLang to perform actions required to be at the desired upgrade state

 #### UpgradeRecipe
 - This will be a Kubernetes CR that is used to hold static content